milejs/mile/packages/mile/docs/README.md

 }
 ```

 2. `components` for `<App />` are rendered as Server Component.
 Therefore, we have to provide the custom components that are Server Component compatible.
-This essentially means we have to use `BlocksRenderer` to render `"richtext"` type, instead of `BlockNoteView`.
+This essentially means we have to use `RichtextView` to render `"richtext"` type, instead of `BlockNoteView`.

 3. `<App />` uses `MDXRemote` to parse and render the content which uses different parser than `<Mile />` editor.
 The parsed markdown data will have different types than the ones used in the `<Mile />` editor.
 For example, instead of `heading` component we have to provide `h1`, `h2`, etc. Instead of `paragraph` we have to provide `p`.
 See all markdown components here: [https://mdxjs.com/table-of-components/](https://mdxjs.com/table-of-components/)